 Once the video file is transferred to your PC, fire up your favorite DVD burning application and start creating a DVD.
 I personally stick with Sonic MyDVD because I like the large collection of community created backgrounds and themes, but there are plenty of alternatives, including Nero, Easy Media Creator and a whole host of apps with slightly less features.

-In a few rare instances with older applications, you may have issues getting the software to accept the standard SVCD 480x480 video with 44.1kHz audio in your DVD authoriing application.
+In a few rare instances with older applications, you may have issues getting the software to accept the standard SVCD 480x480 video with 44.1kHz audio in your DVD authoring application.
 Considering most current DVD authoring programs will handle transcoding SVCD format video and audio to DVD 480p 48kHz media without any convoluted steps, I'm not going to walk through any of the painstaking alternatives.
 Easy Media Creator is available for as low as $20 with upgrade rebates at most electronics stores.
 If it's important to transfer the video files, the time you save in taking the easy route on this is worth far more than $20.